sciapp/gr/lib/grm/grplot/README.md

    `error:{{errorbar_color:`color_index`},{downwardscap_color:`color_index`},{upwardscap_color:`color_index`}}`

-2. `markertype`: This parameter defines the style of the visualized data points.where the effect belonging to the numbers is the same as for gr_setmarkertype.
+2. `markertype`: This parameter defines the style of the visualized data points, where the effect belonging to the numbers is the same as for gr_setmarkertype.

 # scatter3